-If you live with thyroid eye disease (TED), you may also be at risk for developing another autoimmune disease, such as lupus.
-This is especially true if your thyroid eye disease is caused by Graves’ disease.
-It’s important to be aware of the symptoms of lupus and other conditions related to TED and to let your health care provider know if you notice any symptoms.
-That way, if you do develop it, you can start treating it early.
+If you live with thyroid eye disease (TED), you may also be at risk of developing another autoimmune disease, such as lupus.
+This is more likely if your TED is linked to Graves’ disease.
+Learn the symptoms of lupus and other conditions that can occur along with TED.
+Tell your healthcare provider if you notice any new symptoms.
+If you do develop lupus, early treatment can help you manage it sooner.

-If you think you may also have lupus, it’s time to talk to your doctor about your next steps.
-Understanding what to look for can help you track your own health.
-Then, you can get support if you start experiencing new symptoms in addition to those of thyroid eye disease.
+If you think you might have lupus too, talk to your healthcare provider about what to do next.
+Knowing what to watch for can help you keep track of your health.
+It also helps you get support if you notice new symptoms along with your TED symptoms.

 Graves’ disease causes between 60 percent and 80 percent of all cases of hyperthyroidism, a condition where the thyroid makes too much thyroid hormone.
 This is usually the cause of TED.
 About 25 percent of people diagnosed with Graves’ disease also develop TED, which is sometimes referred to as Graves’ orbitopathy, Graves’ ophthalmopathy, or Graves’ eye disease.